SFU Applied Sciences Building Construction Project

 - Consolidated administrative spaces to streamline operations

-Please note the following when visiting the Applied Science Building:
+Please note the following when visiting the Applied Sciences Building:

 - Rooms and certain areas may not be available for use.